equinor/rdi_inclinometer/docs/for_developers.md

 ## Gotchas

-One would assume that the application will stop if running this: `$ sudo supervisorclt mmo stop`, and supervisor echo's to the prompt that the service is indeed stopped.
+* One would assume that the application will stop if running this: `$ sudo supervisorclt mmo stop`, and supervisor echo's to the prompt that the service is indeed stopped.
 However, the python processes are still running.
 There is an issue for this bug here: https://github.com/Statoil/rdi_inclinometer/issues/33
+* Sometimes the nginx proxy is not capable of accessing the MMO server, so you need to restart nginx using `sudo service nginx restart`.

 # Useful resources